StephenPristupa/Project-1-Repository/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /roles.

 - Update the playbook file to include the necessary modules and commands for it to call when you run the ansible-playbook '<playbook_file.yml>' command

 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-- _Which file is the playbook?
-Where do you copy it?
 - The playbook file is in .yml format, and you copy it into the /roles directory in order for it to be called by the config file.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?

 - You update the /etc/ansible/hosts file with groups such as [webservers] or [elk] with the associated IPs, then you can call these groups in the yaml script in order to ensure it only operates on the intended machines.

-- _Which URL do you navigate to in order to check that the ELK server is running?
-- You would navigate to http://<ELK_VM_IP>:5601/app/kibana in order to see data from the ELK server.
+- You can navigate to http://<ELK_VM_IP>:5601/app/kibana in order to see data from the ELK server.